Leon-CYL/Gitlet/readme.md

 ![grade](grade.png)

-> This project is from UC Berkeley's CS 61B(Data Structures & Algorithms) Spring 2021 version and passed all the tests(Expect the tests for extra credits) from GradeScope.<br>
+> This project is from UC Berkeley's CS 61B(Data Structures & Algorithms) Spring 2021 version and passed all the tests(Expect the tests for extra credits) from GradeScope.

-> Gitlet is a local version control system that contain similar basic features of the popular system Git with smaller and simpler<br> functionalities.
+> Gitlet is a local version control system that contain similar basic features of the popular system Git with smaller and simpler functionalities.

 > Full Spec: [Gitlet](https://sp21.datastructur.es/materials/proj/proj2/proj2)